Evergreen, Queensland: Education

 There are no schools in Evergreen.
 The nearest government primary school is Kulpi State School in neighbouring Kulpi to the south.
-The nearest government secondary school is Peranga State School in neighbouring Peranga to the west which offers secondary education to Year 10.
+The nearest government secondary school is Quinalow State School in neighbouring Quinalow to the west which provides secondary education to Year 10.
 For secondary education to Year 12, the nearest government school is Oakey State High School in Oakey to the south.